miettij/virtualsensor/README.md

+#### TODO:
+- Put this repository up to date
+- The min-max scaling is not necessary.

 This repository contains the implementation and demo samples of Approximation of Rotor Vibration with Bidirectional LSTM paper.

 This repository is divided into 3 different directories: